Lingering injuries,

 The proportion of the population that has back or neck pain does not rise linearly with age.
 It rises from the 20s to the 50s, and then levels off.

-If chronic back and neck pain were due to 'wear and tear' from getting older, then rates would continue to go up with age.
+If chronic pain (e.g. back or neck) were due to 'wear and tear' from getting older, then rates would continue to go up with age.

 FACT: Emerging treatments that change the brain's neuroplasticity work extremely well, and have helped and healed tens of thousands, including us and our clients.